Recover lost or missing Bookmarks

 - If your source bookmarks were stored in a hierarchy of folders, the folder structure is preserved inside the specially named folder.

 If desired, you can move your imported bookmarks to other folders.
-For more information, see Create bookmarks to save your favorite webpages.
+For more information, see Bookmarks in Firefox.

 I can see only the default set of bookmarks in the Bookmarks folder